CharDige/Work-day-planner/README.md

 ## Final
 ![Final functionality of work day scheduler](./images/work-scheduler-functionality.gif)

-This can also be viewed at this link: https://chardige.github.io/Work-day-scheduler/
+> The final project can be found at: https://chardige.github.io/Work-day-scheduler/

-And, the HTML, CSS and Script can be viewed in the GitHub repository: https://github.com/CharDige/Work-day-scheduler
+> The final HTML, CSS and Script can be found at: https://github.com/CharDige/Work-day-scheduler

 ## Challenges and what I learnt